Over the years, linden honey has been one of the premier varieties of honey that mankind always appreciated.

 The Linden Tree

-Stories passed down from generation to generation talk about the tree from which Linden Honey is made out of.
+Stories passed down from generation to generation talk about the tree from which Linden Honey is made out.
 In ancient history, people revered the linden tree as the mystical tree of life.
 At some point in time, it was considered an object of worship.

 Today, it remains as one of the staple “centerpiece” trees in town squares or main streets in the United States.